International-Data-Spaces-Association/IDS-RAM_4_0/documentation/2_Context_of_the_International_Data_Spaces/2_x_Privacy_in_the_Connected_World.md

-# Privacy in the Connected World
+# Privacy in the connected world

 ## Digital Services and Markets